Medically reviewed on March 23, 2018

 What other drugs will affect clonidine?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
+Taking clonidine with other drugs that make you sleepy can worsen this effect.
 Ask your doctor before taking clonidine with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Tell your doctor about all your current medicines and any you start or stop using, especially: